anrayliu/pyvidplayer2/README.md

 - `AudioDeviceError(Pyvidplayer2Error)` - Thrown for exceptions related to PyAudio output devices.
 - `SubtitleError(Pyvidplayer2Error)` - Thrown for exceptions related to subtitles.
 - `VideoStreamError(Pyvidplayer2Error)` - Thrown for exceptions related to general video probing and playback.
+- `AudioStreamError(Pyvidplayer2Error)` - Thrown for exceptions related to audio tracks.
 - `FFmpegNotFoundError(Pyvidplayer2Error)` - Thrown when FFmpeg is missing.
 - `OpenCVError(Pyvidplayer2Error)` - Thrown for exceptions related to OpenCV processes.
 - `YTDLPError(Pyvidplayer2Error)` - Thrown for exceptions related to YTDLP processes.